iPhone 15 Banner

 Samsung Galaxy S21 Ultra plans

-At the time of writing, the Samsung Galaxy S21 Ultra is currently available for preorder in Australia through Telstra, Optus, Vodafone and Woolworths Mobile.
-Preorders will also come with a bonus pair of Galaxy Buds Pro wireless headphones.
+At the time of writing, the Samsung Galaxy S21 Ultra is currently available to buy on a postpaid plan in Australia through Optus.
 Check out what Galaxy S21 Ultra plans are on offer below.

 Samsung Galaxy S21 Ultra plans on Telstra

-In our review of Telstra's mobile plans, they scored big on included features, such as data-free Apple Music streaming (subscription not included) and data-free streaming of AFL, AFLW, NRL, Netball and the Hyundai A-League.
+In our review of Telstra's mobile plans, they scored big on included features, such as data-free streaming of AFL, AFLW, NRL, Netball and the Hyundai A-League.
 There's also the Telstra Plus rewards program, which allows you to trade points earned by simply being a customer for goodies like speakers, gaming accessories, smartwatches and more.

 Samsung Galaxy S21 Ultra plans on Optus